bhargavi852004/Motion-Mind-Smart-Activity-Recognition-for-Home-Automation/README.md

-## Motion Mind: Smart Activity Recognition for Home
+## Motion Mind: Smart Activity Recognition for Home Automation

 ### Project Overview
 Motion Mind is an innovative project that combines the power of computer vision with the connectivity of IoT to create a seamless human activity recognition system.
 Using OpenCV for accurate motion detection and pySerial for IoT integration, ActionSense transforms how environments respond to human actions, enhancing automation and interaction.